Transit Through Iran – Multimodal Cargo Transit Services by SASCO

 International North–South Transport Corridor (INSTC)

-Spanning approximately 7,200 kilometers, the INSTC connects India and the Gulf region through Iran to Russia and Europe via multimodal links, including rail from Bandar Abbas to Rasht and onward to Azerbaijan.
-This corridor handles containerized goods, bulk commodities, and industrial products, reducing transit times by up to 40% compared to Suez Canal routes.
-SASCO facilitates efficient transit through Iran along the INSTC.
+Spanning approximately 7,200 km, the INSTC connects India and the Gulf region through Iran to Russia and Europe.
+This corridor handles containerized goods, bulk commodities, and industrial products, reducing transit times compared to maritime alternatives.
+SASCO facilitates efficient border-to-border movement along this corridor.

 Item